logicalclocks/hopsworks/docs/admin/user.md

 name or email.
 It is also possible to filter activated users by role.
 For example to see all administrators in you cluster click on the _select dropdown_ to the right of the search box and choose _Admin_.

+## Create users

+If you want to allow users to login without registering you can pre-create them by clicking on _New user_.

 <figure>
   <a  href="../../assets/images/admin/user-management/new-user.png">
     <img src="../../assets/images/admin/user-management/new-user.png" alt="New user" />
   </a>
   <figcaption>Create new user</figcaption>
 </figure>

+After setting the user's name and email chose the type of user you want to create (Hopsworks, Kerberos or LDAP).
+To create a Kerberos or LDAP user you need to get the users **UUID** from the Kerberos or LDAP server.
+Hopsworks user can also be assigned a _Role_.
+Kerberos and LDAP users on the other hand can only be assigned role through group mapping.

+A temporary password will be generated and displayed when you click on _Create new user_.
+Copy the password and pass it securely to the user.

 <figure>
   <a  href="../../assets/images/admin/user-management/create-user.png">